 circleci local executeagainst the processed configuration.

-- Refer to Orb Introduction, for a high-level overview.
+- Refer to Orbs Concepts for high-level information about CircleCI orbs.

-- Refer to Reusing Config for more detailed examples of reusable orbs, commands, parameters, and executors.
+- Refer to Orbs Reference for examples of reusable orbs, commands, parameters, and executors.

 - Refer to Configuration Cookbook for more detailed information about how you can use CircleCI orb recipes in your configurations.